 How to get a GED in Missouri?

-Missouri is using the HiSET exam for high school equivalency testing.
-A few years back, the state said goodbye to the GED.
-To earn the Missouri HSE diploma, you’ll need to pass the five individual tests that the HiSET exam consists of.
-These five tests are covering the subject areas of Math, Reading, Writing, Social Studies, and Science.
+Missouri is using the GED and HiSET exams for high school equivalency testing.
+To earn the Missouri HSE diploma, you’ll need to pass the individual tests of the GED or HiSET exam.

 What are the Missouri GED testing requirements?

 The HiSET and GED exams are for adults who never finished high school.
-To qualify for the HiSET exam in Missouri, students less than 17 years old must have completed no less than 16 units of credit toward their high school graduation.
-In Missouri, students must be state residents to earn a high school equivalency certificate and test-takers are not required to pass the HiSET OPT (Official Practice Test).
+To qualify for the exams in Missouri, students less than 17 years old must have completed no less than 16 units of credit toward their high school graduation.
+In Missouri, students must be state residents to earn a high school equivalency certificate, and test-takers are not required to pass an official practice test, except when taking the exams online.